mallond/rules-status/README.md

-# Status - JavaScript Dynamic Status Service
+# Status - JavaScript Embedded Status Service

 ## Embedded BPM (Business Process Measurement) Service
 Simplistically designed to accommodate different business models by extending a document model.
 Scalable vertically in a Big Data fashion, using MongoDB as the main driver for peta byte organic growth.
 B-Tree efficient for access, as speed is a requirement.
-Light dynamic Document Object model for differing Business Domain Solutions.
+Light dynamic Document Object model for differing business domain solutions.
 Pragmatic and embeddable.

 Node.js, MongoDB, full stack JavaScript - GitHub